 "An Arbitrator is confined to interpretation and application of the collective bargaining agreement; he does not sit to dispense his own brand of industrial justice.
 He may of course look for guidance from many sources, yet his award is legitimate only so long as it draws its essence from the collective bargaining agreement.
 When an arbitrator's words manifest an infidelity to this obligation, courts have no choice but to refuse enforcement of the award."

-Accordingly, arbitrators, and the courts, have established over time a set of standards, or guidelines, to ensure that decisions fall within the parameters of the Enterprise Wheel doctrine.
-Union representatives, therefore, should consider some of the relevant guidelines when handling grievances involving
+Accordingly, arbitrators and the courts have established over time a set of standards and guidelines to ensure that decisions fall within the parameters of the Enterprise Wheel doctrine.
+Union representatives, therefore, should consider some of the relevant guidelines when handling grievances involving:

 - If the wording of the contract is clear and definite, the clear language should be enforced.
 This is the so-called "plain meaning rule" of labor arbitration.
 In cases where the language in dispute is deemed clear and unambiguous, arbitrators are unlikely to consider extrinsic forms of evidence such as the intent of the parties, bargaining notes or history, or practices.
 Words should be given their ordinary and popularly accepted meaning in the absence of anything indicating that they were used in a different sense or that the parties intended some special or technical meaning.
+Language should be crafted so that an uninvolved 3rd party can clearly understand the meaning of the passage weeks or months later.
 A reliable dictionary definition will generally be used.
 Punctuation is also important as the placement of punctuation can change the meaning of sentence or phrase.